ibm-granite/granite-vision-models/models/granite-vision-3.3-2b.md

 ### Experimental capabilities

-Granite-vision-3.3-2b introduces two new experimental capabilities:
+Granite-vision-3.3-2b introduces three new experimental capabilities:

 (1) Image segmentation: [A notebook showing a segmentation example](https://github.com/ibm-granite/granite-vision-models/blob/main/cookbooks/GraniteVision_Segmentation_Notebook.ipynb)

 (2) Doctags generation (please see [Docling project](https://github.com/docling-project/docling) for more details): TBD (notebook link)

+(3) Multipage support: The model was trained to handle question answering (QA) tasks using multiple consecutive pages from a document—up to 10 pages—given the demands of long-context processing.
+To support such long sequences without exceeding GPU memory limits, we recommend resizing images so that their longer dimension is 768 pixels.

 ### Fine-tuning